 The survey was conducted by the Wooden Furniture Store and found that today’s family interacts with each other in quite a different way to our predecessors.
 Specifically, the report reveals that 30% of people admit to not speaking to their loved ones when they get home.
 Meanwhile, 57% of adults owned up to bringing their work home with them outside of office hours, thus letting their job get in the way of quality family time.

 Stress caused by work is a huge global problem with estimates putting the cost of stress-related sick days in the UK up to £10 billion per year.
-Almost 26 million days are lost each year to work-related illnesses, with almost half of these caused by stress, anxiety or depression.
+Almost 26 million days are lost each year to work-related illnesses, with almost half of these caused by stress

 Hair loss solutions for men and women

 By minimising the amount of DHT in the system, hair growth should continue unhindered.
-However, finasteride’s effect on frontal hair loss is unproven.
-This is one of the key reasons why, at Belgravia, treatment courses often include recommended formulations of the vasodilator high strength minoxidil from those available from at the clinic’s in-house pharmacies.
+However, finasteride 1mg’s effect on frontal hair loss is unproven.
+This is one of the key reasons why some men prefer to also use the vasodilator high strength minoxidil

-These solutions are applied directly to the scalp where needed, and help to promote localised blood flow, encouraging healthy hair growth.
-Belgravia’s hair loss specialists have found this approach, especially as part of a combination treatment course, to be especially effective in cases of stubborn areas, such as a receding hairline or thinning crown.
+These solutions are applied directly to the scalp where needed, and help to promote localised blood flow, encouraging healthy hair growth and preventing further hair loss.

-This two-pronged attack can be further augmented by the use of additional hair growth booster products, such as the follicle-stimulating low level laser therapy (LLLT) device, the LaserComb.
+This medicinal approach can be further augmented by the use of appropriate hair growth supporting products, such as the FDA-cleared follicle-stimulating low level laser therapy (LLLT) device, the LaserComb

-Women, too, can benefit from hair growth booster products, including a handheld LLLT device and also Belgravia’s premium hair growth supplement Hair Vitalics for Women, the ingredients of which have been researched and selected by the clinic's hair experts for their beneficial properties.
+, the ingredients of which have been researched and selected by the clinic's hair experts for their beneficial properties, including biotin, zinc and selenium for the maintenance of normal healthy hair growth.
 This unique blend of high quality, hair-friendly vitamins, minerals, amino acids and botanical extracts is not designed to replace a balanced diet, however.
-It also includes the soy isoflavones genistein and daidzen which have been shown to lower serum DHT – DHT found in the bloodstream – to provide an extra helping hand in the fight against thinning hair.

 Knock-on effects of stress